moliver28/research-handbook/content/handbook/business-technology/data-team/platform/ci-for-ds-pipelines/index.md

 ## Our Approach to Using CI/CD For Data Science

 When it comes to training and scoring machine learning models, there are trade-offs to using your local machine vs. CI.
-Our approach is flexible to allow a user to do both.
+Our approach is flexible to allow users to do both.

 - When executing training or scoring runs on your local machine, users will be able to:
   - Execute training or scoring code using local resources and python builds specific to the machine